Home / Family Fun by Season / Shore & Summer Fun Guide / Outdoor Movies and Concerts This Summer in Philadelphia

 Independence Mall

 You don’t have to head to a huge stadium or sacrifice a beautiful summer evening to enjoy live music in Philadelphia.
-Chances are, there’s actually a concert right nearby.
+Chances are, there’s an open-air concert happening nearby.
 Here are some great outdoor music events to get your fingers snapping and toes tapping.
 All performances listed are free unless otherwise noted.

 Enjoy bands of all kinds on the Delaware Waterfront.
 Photo courtesy of Spruce Street Harbor Park.

-Grab some food truck bites and garden bar sips and groove to world music at Penn Museum’s Garden Jams.
-This live music happy hour in Stoner Courtyard is a great way to beat the mid-work-week blues.
+Grab some food truck bites and garden bar sips, and groove to world music at Penn Museum’s Garden Jams.
+This live music happy hour in Stoner Courtyard on Wednesdays in July is a great way to beat the mid-workweek blues.

-$15 general admission.
-Galleries stay open until 8:00 pm, and admission is included with your Garden Jams ticket.
+Garden Jams tickets cost $15.
+Galleries stay open until 8 pm and your Garden Jams ticket includes museum admission.
 Blankets and picnic essentials permitted, no outside alcohol.

 If you like classic rock tribute bands, you’ll love the Pennypack Music Festival.
-Spend a memorable Wednesday evening (or multiple) honoring an icon like Tom Petty, Led Zeppelin, Heart, or Black Sabbath.
+Spend a memorable Wednesday evening (or multiple) honoring icons like Tom Petty, Led Zeppelin, Heart, and Black Sabbath.

 Christ Church Burial Ground